1. What is happening?

 9. So… what are my options going forward?

-Staying on Drupal 7 is an option, but not a good one.
+Well, we’ve already explained that staying on Drupal 7 is an option, but not a good one.
 There are two other possibilities:

 - We embark on a complete reimagining of your site, from top to bottom.
 This involves our full data-driven, audience-led process, a new design, user testing and more, a bespoke project for your organisation.